 Remove Gum from Your Hair and Clothes

-Edited by Mian Sheilette Ong, Lynn, Eng, Nuance
+Edited by Mian Sheilette Ong, Lynn, Eng, Nuance and 1 other

 Accidents happen.
 Gum in your hair or on clothes is definitely not a pleasant experience.
 Gum accidents can be very humiliating.
 Some people resort to cutting out the chunk of the hair that the gum has attached itself to, or disposing the afflicted garment instead of taking the time to remove the gum.
 Do not be impatient.
 Do not be too hasty and chop off your hair, or throw anything away.
 Many tricks can be used when it comes to getting rid of stubborn gum.
 To remove gum from your hair and clothes, you just need a few easy to acquire materials and the patience to go through with it.
 In just a few minutes, and with minimal effort, you will find yourself free of the gum.